 Layers of clothing you are willing to get very dirty.

 Educational Opportunities: See above for extensive educational components.

-Skills Desired: Requirements: No previous experience required.
-Must be strong enough to lift 40 pounds, enjoy eating amazing food, working hard for long hours outside in all kinds of weather, working around interesting young children, often laughing while working, and always cleaning up after yourself.
-We are a strictly non-smoking/non-vaping/illegal-drug-free farm.
+Skills Desired: Requirements: - Vaccinated against COVID-19. - Must be strong enough to lift 40 pounds, enjoy eating amazing food, working hard for long hours outside in all kinds of weather, working around interesting young children, & often laughing while working. - Must commit to always cleaning up after yourself. - No previous farm experience required. - We are a strictly non-smoking/non-vaping/illegal-drug-free farm.
 No smoking here, ever.
 (Participation in any of those on the farm = immediate termination.)

-Meals: Vegetables from the farm available for Apprentices to harvest and enjoy.
+Meals: Vegetables from the farm available for Apprentices to enjoy.
 Apprentices also are welcome to as much bread and flour from our Bakery as they need for their personal meals.

 Housing: Housing is a gorgeous, newly built building.
 Completely furnished, including kitchen.
 Basics such as flour, cleaning supplies, laundry detergent, and toilet paper are provided.
 Linens and towels are provided for those that need them.

 Preferred method of Contact: email